Understanding Binge Eating: A Gentle Guide to Finding Balance

 - 3 min read

 It's almost universally accepted that being overweight is bad for your health.
-Some medical professionals will recommend weight loss as a solution to many health problems.
-Social media and influencers recommend weight loss as a solution to confidence problems.
-Weight loss can feel like the panacea to all your problems or the elixir to success and good fortune.
+Some medical professionals recommend weight loss as a solution to many health problems.
+Social media and influencers suggest weight loss as a remedy for confidence issues.
+It can feel like weight loss is the answer to all your problems or the key to success and happiness.

-Some estimates from global data show that around 45% of people worldwide are trying to lose weight at any given time!
+Did you know that around 45% of people worldwide are trying to lose weight at any given time?

-According to the World Health Organization, worldwide obesity rates are increasing rapidly, with over 1 billion people (1 in 8) now living with obesity, which is more than double the rate in 1990.
+According to the World Health Organization, obesity rates are rising rapidly.
+Over 1 billion people, or 1 in 8, now live with obesity.
+This number has more than doubled since 1990.

-Why are all these dieters seemingly unsuccessful?
-Why is the "problem" getting worse?
+So, why are so many dieters seemingly unsuccessful?
+Why does the "problem" seem to be getting worse?

-Weight loss is often prescribed in terms of a mathematical calculation.
-You punch into the calculator what you weigh now, what you want to weigh, and when you want to reach your goal weight, and voilà, you are given a calorie target to aim for.
-The diet might suggest eating 1500 calories or 1200 calories, it makes it seem really straightforward.
+Weight loss is often presented as a simple mathematical calculation.
+You enter your current weight, your goal weight, and your desired timeline, and voilà!
+You receive a calorie target to aim for.
+It might suggest consuming 1500 calories or even 1200 calories, making it seem straightforward.

-The problem is that these calculators don't factor in any of your personal attributes or lifestyle factors.
-The calorie deficit that might be prescribed could be way too low for your circumstances.
+The issue is that these calculators don't consider your unique attributes or lifestyle factors.
+The calorie deficit they prescribe could be far too low for your individual circumstances.

-If you are trying to restrict your eating and you aim for a calorie deficit that is too big, it will be counterproductive.
+If you attempt to restrict your eating and aim for an overly ambitious calorie deficit, it can backfire.
+Here’s how:

-It will be too difficult to stick to long enough to reach your target weight.
+It becomes too difficult to stick to your plan long enough to reach your target weight.

-In the eating disorder world, we define a binge eating episode as:
+In the world of eating disorders, we define a binge eating episode as:

-Eating taking place in a short period of time (e.g., usually less than 2 hours).
+Eating occurring within a short time frame (usually less than 2 hours).

 A sense of feeling out of control.